openKolibri/halo-90/readme.md

 ![hexPackedPanel]

+#### Production Scaling Cases
+The master moulds can create secondary masters out of resin which could then be used to make gang moulds, allowing for multiple castings in parallel.

+![gangMoulds]

 ## Programmer
 The programmer has a hole at the top to allow a pin to push the button for testing.